chingu-voyages/V54-tier1-team-02/README.md

-# AI Helper
+# PromptAlchemy

 A web application that helps users learn to build effective AI prompts.

 ## Overview

 This app was created through a [Chingu](https://www.chingu.io/) tier 1 voyage.
-As a team, we built a web application, AI Helper, which lets its users become more effective at building AI prompts.
+As a team, we built a web application, PromptAlchemy, which lets its users become more effective at building AI prompts.

 ## Features